A visit to the Chocolate Museum in Cologne

 A small introduction

 There’s a lot to experience in the Chocolate museum.
 Located in the Rheinau harbour and close to Cologne Old Town, the museum is easy to reach.
-You’ll get to know more about the history of choccolate, the countries which harvest cocao, the production of chocolate and much more.
+You’ll get to know more about the history of choccolate, the countries which harvest cacao, the production of chocolate and much more.
 It’s a very interactive museum, so really fun both for children and adults.

-The best thing about the museum probably is the fact that they’re actually producing Lindt chocolate in the museum.. and you can have a look at it!
-You can end your tour with a visit to the shop or café.
+The best thing about the museum is the fact that they’re actually producing Lindt chocolate in the museum.. and you can have a look at it!
+You can end your tour with a visit to the shop or cafe.
 You can also visit the museum through a guided tour if you would like to have some extra information.
 I personally liked to walk around and experience on my own.

 The harvest of cacao